cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 stable.
 Moreover, across all projects, \\(78.3\\%\\) of the unstable instances can be mitigated by using the core.
 In other words, irrelevant context can be thought of as **a major factor to instability** on the query side!
-The result suggests a promising direction to mitigate instability by pruning irrelevant assertions, which we are exploring in our ongoing work.
+While this is far from an end-to-end solution, the result suggests a promising direction to mitigate instability by pruning irrelevant assertions, which we are exploring in our ongoing work.

 # Takeaways

-That was a long stroy!
-Thank you for bearing with me.
-Now let me also place some TLDRs in case someone has skipped to the end.
+Thank you for bearing with me with the long stroy.
+Now let me also place some TLDRs in case someone has skipped ahead or wants a quick recap.

 * SMT solvers are immensely useful for program verification, but it introduces the problem of instability.